Newton Comics' The Avengers #1 was published 28 June 1975:

 The text box in the original issue refers to the origin story being told after a few Dr Strange stories had already been published.
 This is redundant in the Newton edition as this is the first Dr. Strange story they published in their new comic books (the character previously appeared in the Sunday Observer comics supplement) - so Newton filled the text box with a redundant sub title.

-There is also some partial cropping at the bottom of the splash page to The Coming of The Avengers! splash page in order to print the indicia:
+There is also some partial cropping at the bottom of the splash page to The Coming of The Avengers! in order to print the indicia:

 This page is reprinted in full in Newton's Origins of Great Marvel Comic Heroes: